Introduction

 - Fit to view: Automatically zoom and pan to fit the entire visible chart within the screen.

-Use the Effective Date picker at the top of the org chart to view the organization hierarchy as it existed on a specific past date.
+Use the Effective date picker at the top of the org chart to view the organization hierarchy as it existed on a specific past date.
 When you select a date, the chart rebuilds the position tree as it existed on that date.
 This is useful for reviewing past organizational structures, comparing changes over time, or auditing historical reporting relationships.

 Positions can be arranged in a parent-child hierarchy to represent reporting relationships.
 When a position's parent is changed, the org chart reflects the updated structure.

-Parent changes can be submitted through the approval workflow as a position attribute change.
+Parent changes can be submitted through the approval workflow as a position field change.
 The system validates that proposed parent changes will not create circular references in the hierarchy.
 For example, a position cannot be set as a child of one of its own descendants.
 If a circular reference is detected, the change is blocked with a clear error message.

 If a parent change was approved but the hierarchy changed before it could be applied (making the change circular), the system blocks the change and notifies the requester with a dashboard message explaining the issue.
-The requester can then review the current hierarchy and submit a new parent change request if needed.
+The requester can then review the latest hierarchy and submit a new parent change request if needed.

-Position Detail
+Position details

-Funding Sources
+Funding sources

 Positions can be assigned one or more funding sources to indicate how a position's costs are allocated across different budgets or accounts.
 Each funding source entry pairs a source name with a percentage allocation.

-From the position detail or create page, use the Funding Source field to add one or more entries.
+From the position detail or create page, use the Funding source field to add one or more entries.
 For each entry, select a funding source from the dropdown and enter a percentage.
 The percentages across all entries must total exactly 100%.

-Validation Rules
+Validation rules

 -